Lenniott/rejoice-slim/DEPENDENCIES.md

 torch>=2.0.0
 # PyTorch machine learning framework (required by Whisper)
 # Why: Whisper models run on PyTorch for AI inference
 # Privacy: Local computation only, no telemetry
+# Installation: Auto-installed as Whisper dependency (not in requirements.txt)
 # Size: ~800MB-2GB depending on your system (CPU vs GPU)
 # Note: Large but essential for AI model execution
 ```